elianajn/CP405/reading_notes.md

   3. V ∩ Σ = ∅
   4. S is an element of V ; it is called the start variable
   5. R is a finite set, whose elements are called rules.
 Each rule has the form A→w, where A ∈ V and w ∈ (V ∪Σ)∗

+## **3.5: Pushdown automata**
+the class of languages that can be accepted by these automata is exactly the class of context-free languages
+* There is a *tape* which is divided into *cells*.
+Each cell stores a symbol belonging to a finite set Σ, called the *tape alphabet*.
+The blank symbol [] is not contained in Σ. If that is in a cell then the cell is empty
+* The *tape head* reads the current cell and moves one to the right per move.
+* There is a *stack* containing symbols from a finite set Γ, called the *stack alphabet*.
+This set contains a special symbol $.
+* The *stack head* can read the top symbol of the stack.
+The head can pop the top symbol off the stack and can push symbols of Γ onto the stack.
+* There is a *state control* which can be in any one of a finite number of states.
+The set of states Q contains one special state q, called the start state.
+* The input for a pushdown automaton is a string in Σ*.
+This input string is stored on the tape of the pushdown automaton and, initially, the tape head is on the leftmost symbol of the input string.
+Initially, the stack only contains the special symbol $, and the pushdown automaton is in the start state q.
+In one computation step, the pushdown automata does:
+  1. Assume it to be in state r.
+Let a be the symbol of Σ that is read by the tape head, and let A be the symbol of Γ that is on top of the stack
+  2. Depending on the current state r, the tape symbol a, and the stack symbol A,
+    1. The pushdown automaton switches to a state r′ of Q (which may be equal to r)
+    2. the tape head either moves one cell to the right or stays at the current cell, and
+    3. the top symbol A is replaced by a string w that belongs to Γ∗.
+To be more precise,
+      i. f w = ǫ, then A is popped from the stack, whereas ii. if w = B1B2 ...Bk, with k ≥ 1 and B1,B2,...,Bk ∈ Γ, then A is replaced by w, and Bk becomes the new top symbol of the stack.